fscbco/topnews/README.md

 ## Requirements

 * Users should sign in/out.
 (We have created a User model for you, the system has been pre-populated with several users.)
 * Users should come to a page and see a list of current top Hacker News stories.
-* This list does not necessarily need to be the current live list, but it should be a recent and continuously updated list.
+(This list does not necessarily need to be the current live list, but it should be a recent and continuously updated list.)
 * The number of stories displayed is up to you.
-(But zero, however numerical, is not an optional number for this purpose.)
+(But zero, however numerical, is not a number you may choose for this purpose.)
 * The user should be able to star a story.
 The mechanism and display is up to you: flag, star, upvote, pick, etc. The UX is your choice.
 * The stories chosen by the team members should display.
 It can be a separate page or the same page, the choice is yours.
 * Each story should show the name of the team member or members who flagged it.